-PFCs should be stored in a flammable storage cabinet with self-closing hinges or in a refrigerator rated for flammable storage.
+PFCs should be stored away from light.
+The ideal location is in a flammable storage cabinet with self-closing hinges or in a refrigerator rated for flammable storage.
+If this is not possible then consider keeping the solvent in a light-blocking bottle (e.g., amber glass).
 All PFCs must be stored away from oxidizers and should be marked with receiving date and opening date.
 If the receiving and opening date is not known, promptly dispose of as hazardous waste.
 They should be purchased in limited quantities with older materials used first.
 Additionally, they must be managed in accordance with the following guidelines: